nextagencyio/syncnext-marketing/README.md

 ## About SyncNext

-SyncNext is a modern headless Contentful setup that combines the power of Contentful as a backend CMS with Next.js for the frontend, all containerized using DDEV for consistent development environments.
+SyncNext bridges Contentful's powerful content modeling with Next.js performance for faster time-to-market and exceptional digital experiences, all containerized using DDEV for consistent development environments.

 ## Features